Kim Haynie

 27. Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

-28. A: Going to cheat a little and assume a Computer with DAW capability doesn't count!
-My five are UA 1176, Neve Pre-Amp, SSL 4000 Channel Strip, Vocal mic (Neumann U87), Coles Ribbon mic (pair)
+28. A: Wow this is really tough.
+Going to cheat a little and assume a computer with DAW software doesn't count!
+My five are UA LA2 compressor, SSL Channel Strip, Neumann U87 mic, Coles Ribbon mic pair, Pultec Legacy EQ.
+Seam to come back to these over and over again, there is a reason these are pretty popular.

 29. Q: Which artist would you like to work with and why?